 How To Reset The TPMS Light

 When it comes to resetting TPMS you have many options available.
 Using one or another will depend on your TPMS model.
-Always refer to the vehicle handbook and use official procedures when possible.
+Always refer to the appropriate OEM literature and use official procedures when possible.

 Driving the car at 50 mph.
 This is arguably the easiest method of all.
 Many TPMS modules recalibrate when you drive the car at 50 mph for 10 miles.
 Speed should be constant so is suggested to find a suitable road for using this option.